Doing the Math: How a 529 Plan Can Help Pay for College

 But many families don’t take advantage of this opportunity.
-In fact, only 31 percent of families currently saving for college have contributed to a 529 account, according to a recent survey by Sallie Mae.
+In fact, only 37 percent of families used a 529 account to help pay for college last year, according to a 2021 survey by Sallie Mae (PDF).

 “Many families aren’t aware of 529 plans, and others don’t like the idea of saving in an account limited to educational expenses,” says Mark Kantrowitz, a financial aid expert and former publisher of the Saving For College website.